Would you like to save this article?

 - Moderate water resistance

-- Good for dry areas only
+- Good for dry areasย only

-- Cost: $1.50-$4 per square foot
+- Cost:ย $1.50-$4 per square foot

 Ceramic Tile